xycoord/Transparency-Segmentation/README.md

 ### Diffusers (🤗 Hugging Face) [[Docs]](https://huggingface.co/docs/diffusers/index)
 Diffusers is a toolkit for working with diffusion model.
-We use it to load the pre-trained models from Hugging Face Hub.
+It's used to load the pre-trained models from Hugging Face Hub.

 ## Tracking
 I use Weights and Biases for experiment tracking.
 This is handled by Accelerate.
 To learn how to set this up or swap trackers see [this guide](https://huggingface.co/docs/accelerate/en/usage_guides/tracking).

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.